patriciclobo/ninja-authentication/README.md

 	auth.redirect.url=/my/login/url

-If this property is not configured, the filter will return a 403 forbidden.
+If this property is not configured, the filter will return a 401 unauthorized.

 To use the AuthenticationFilter to protect authentication required pages, you have to annotate your controller or method with the following annotation: